jpjuvo/arduino-gpu-monitor/README.md

 pip3 install -r requirements.txt
 ```

-If your Arduino port name is different from `/dev/ttyACM0`, change it in the /src/arduino_gpu_monitor/config.py
+If your Arduino port name is different from `/dev/ttyACM0`, change it from the `src/arduino_gpu_monitor/config.py`

 Check script paths in gpumonitor.service and copy to /etc/systemd/system/gpumonitor.service